djhenderson/pywikitree/README.md

 page.

-The following console session illustrates retrieving a public person without logging on to WikiTree using Python 3.
+The following console session illustrates retrieving a public person without logging on to WikiTree, and using Python 3.
 When using Python 2, all returned strings are unicode.

 Using python 3, get setup to use the API

-    >>> import wt_apps, pprint
+    >>> import wt_apps, pprint, os
     >>> pp = pprint.PrettyPrinter(indent=2, width=120, depth=4)
     >>> apps = wt_apps.WT_Apps()
     >>>